crystal-bit/space-shooter/README.md

 ## How can I contribute?

-Take a look at the open issues.
+Take a look at the open issues: https://github.com/crystal-bit/space-shooter/issues
 Did you find something that you would like to work on?
 Great!
 Then keep reading...

 ### Please follow these simple rules ⤵️